sefinek24/Sefinek-Blocklist-Collection/info/Why should I block LoL.md

 ## 🤔 Why should I block League of Legends?
 League of Legends (LoL) is a popular multiplayer online battle arena (MOBA) game developed and published by Riot Games.
-The game involves two teams of five players each competing against each other on a virtual battlefield to destroy the enemy team's base.

-While LoL is an enjoyable game for many, it also has a reputation for having a toxic community.
-Toxicity refers to behavior that is verbally abusive, hostile, or insulting towards other players.
+However, it has gained a reputation for having a toxic community characterized by verbally abusive, hostile, or insulting behavior towards other players.
-In LoL, this often manifests in the form of players berating their teammates for making mistakes or not performing well in the game.

-The toxicity in LoL can have a negative impact on players' mental health and well-being.
+This toxic behavior can have a negative impact on players' mental health and well-being, causing anxiety, depression, and other negative consequences.
-Players who are repeatedly subjected to toxic behavior may become anxious or depressed, which can lead to them quitting the game or experiencing other negative consequences.

-Certainly, the toxic behavior in LoL can have a significant impact on a player's mental health.
-Being constantly subjected to insults, criticism, and hostile language can lead to feelings of anxiety, stress, and even depression.
-The negativity can also lead to a decrease in self-confidence and self-esteem, making it harder for players to enjoy the game and perform well.
+It can also decrease players' self-confidence and self-esteem, making it harder for them to enjoy the game and perform well.

-Moreover, the impact of toxic behavior in LoL **can extend beyond the game itself**.
+Toxic behavior in LoL can extend beyond the game itself, leading to negative attitudes towards the gaming community as a whole.
-Players who experience such behavior may develop **negative attitudes** towards the gaming community as a whole, which could discourage them from engaging in other online gaming communities.

-Therefore, it is crucial to recognize the importance of mental health and well-being in the gaming community.
-Players who feel safe and respected are more likely to enjoy the game and have a positive gaming experience.
-This is why it is essential to take steps to reduce toxic behavior and create a more welcoming and inclusive gaming environment.
+Thus, it's important to recognize the importance of mental health and well-being in the gaming community and take steps to reduce toxic behavior and create a more welcoming and inclusive gaming environment.

-In addition to blocking LoL in [Pi-hole](./What%20is%20Pi-hole.md), there are other measures players can take to protect their mental health while playing.
+In addition to blocking LoL in Pi-hole, players can take other measures to protect their mental health while playing.
-This includes muting or blocking toxic players, reporting them to game moderators, and seeking support from friends and loved ones.
+These include muting or blocking toxic players, reporting them to game moderators, and seeking support from friends and loved ones.
-It is also essential for players to practice self-care by taking breaks from the game, engaging in other activities they enjoy, and seeking professional help if necessary.
+It's also crucial for players to practice self-care by taking breaks from the game, engaging in other activities they enjoy, and seeking professional help if necessary.

-One way to mitigate the impact of LoL's toxic community is to block the game in Pi-hole.
+One effective way to mitigate the impact of LoL's toxic community is by blocking the game in Pi-hole.
-Pi-hole is a network-level ad blocker that can be used to block access to specific websites and online services.
+This is a simple process that involves setting up a Pi-hole server on the network and adding LoL to the blocklist.
-By blocking access to LoL, players can avoid being exposed to toxic behavior from other players.
+By doing so, players can avoid being exposed to toxic behavior from other players and protect their mental health and well-being.

-Blocking LoL in Pi-hole is a simple process.
-First, players need to set up a Pi-hole server on their network.
-Once the server is set up, they can add LoL to their blocklist.
-This will prevent any devices on their network from accessing the game's servers.

-In conclusion, while LoL can be an entertaining game, it is also known for having a toxic community.
+In conclusion, while LoL can be an entertaining game, its toxic community can have negative consequences.
-Blocking access to the game in Pi-hole can help players avoid being exposed to this toxicity and protect their mental health and well-being.
+By taking steps to reduce toxic behavior and blocking the game in Pi-hole, players can create a more enjoyable and inclusive gaming experience while protecting their mental health and well-being.

 ## 🧠 How to Protect Your Mental Health in LoL
 > Dealing with toxicity and aggression.

-Firstly, it's important to remember that toxic behavior in the game is not your fault.
-No matter how well, or poorly you perform, it's never acceptable for other players to harass or belittle you.
+To start with, it's crucial to understand that toxic behavior in the game isn't your fault.
+No matter how well, or poorly you perform, other players should never harass or belittle you.
-If you encounter aggressive behavior, it's important to stay calm and avoid engaging in a flame war or retaliating with negative comments.
-This can often escalate the situation and make things worse.
+If you come across aggressive behavior, it's best to keep calm and refrain from getting into a flame war or responding with negative remarks.
+This can only worsen the situation.

-Instead, consider muting or blocking the player who is being aggressive towards you.
+Instead, consider muting or blocking the player who's being aggressive towards you.
-This will prevent you from being exposed to their toxic behavior and help you stay focused on the game.
+This way, you'll avoid their toxic behavior and stay focused on the game.
-You can also report the player to the game moderators or support team, providing evidence of their behavior if possible.
+If possible, you may also report their behavior to the game moderators or support team, providing evidence.

-Another effective way to deal with aggression is to surround yourself with positive and supportive players.
+Another effective way to handle aggression is to surround yourself with positive and supportive players.
 Joining a team or finding like-minded players can create a sense of community and help you avoid toxic players.
-You can also reach out to friends or family members for support, who can help you process your feelings and cope with any negative emotions that may arise from toxic behavior.
+Additionally, you can seek support from your friends or family members to process your feelings and cope with any negative emotions that may arise from toxic behavior.

-Finally, it's important to prioritize your mental health and well-being while playing League of Legends.
+Lastly, it's vital to prioritize your mental health and well-being while playing League of Legends.
-Taking breaks from the game, practicing mindfulness or relaxation techniques, and engaging in other activities that you enjoy can help you maintain a positive outlook and prevent negative emotions from building up.
+Taking breaks from the game, practicing mindfulness or relaxation techniques, and engaging in other enjoyable activities can help you maintain a positive outlook and prevent negative emotions from building up.

-In summary, dealing with aggression in League of Legends involves staying calm, muting or blocking aggressive players, reporting their behavior, surrounding yourself with positive players, and prioritizing your mental health and well-being.
+In summary, dealing with aggression in League of Legends entails staying calm, muting or blocking aggressive players, reporting their behavior, surrounding yourself with positive players, and prioritizing your mental health and well-being.
-By taking these steps, you can protect yourself from toxic behavior and enjoy the game in a safe and welcoming environment.
+By following these steps, you can protect yourself from toxic behavior and enjoy the game in a safe and welcoming environment.

 ## 🐈 Thank you for reading
 If you found this repository useful or interesting, please consider starring it to show your support!